For consultants, fractional CTOs & agencies Engagement playbook

 • One-page operator playbook

-How to add a watch rule, rotate keys, pause a queue, read the run log.
-Designed so a tech lead can own it on day one.
+How to queue tickets, rotate keys, pause a run, read the logs.
+Written so a tech lead owns it on day one without calling you.

 • No vendor dependency on you

-Nothing routes through your firm's infra.
+Nothing routes through your firm's infrastructure.
 If the client never calls you again, the system keeps running.
-That's the point.
+That is the point.

 Plugs into the stack the client already runs